A Few Films That’ll Help You Get Informed About What’s Happening in Palestine

 According to the Palestine Film Institute, it was the first Arab film to address the Palestine question.

-the time that remains
+The time that remains

 A semi-biographical story by Elia Suleiman that recounts the creation of the Israeli state from 1948 to the present day, with a comedic lens.

 This film comes as the third and final installment of Suleiman’s trilogy of films about the Israeli State and Palestinian people (following Chronicle of a Disappearance and Divine Intervention).
-Watch on Amazon.

 3000 nights